 Where permitted, a company can make an election to keep one or more registers at Companies House as part of an application to incorporate a company.
 However, since Inform Direct provides a suite of automatically generated online registers, our customers already get the best of both worlds without having to expose themselves to any of the disadvantages.

 Ready to start your new company?
-Do it the easy way for just £25, including the filing fee.
+Do it the easy way from just £28, including the filing fee and VAT.
 With Inform Direct there's no fuss, just a simple and straightforward online process.